NickLoeffler999/note-taker/README.md

 The steps it takes to install this application are as follows:

 Open your CLI and clone the repository onto your local machine using the `git clone` command.
 Next, in your favorite code editor, open up the files you just cloned.
+Open your CLI once again, this time in your code editor, and then type `npm i` and click `enter` on your keyboard.
+This is going to install the node module packets needed for it to function.

 ## Usage